nickjbrowning/cscs-docs/docs/platforms/cwp/index.md

 Project administrators (PIs and deputy PIs) of projects on the CWP can to invite users to join their project, before they can use the project's resources on Alps.

-!!! todo
-    This points to the Waldur solution - whether the [UMP][ref-account-ump] or [Waldur][ref-account-waldur] docs are linked depends on which is being used when these docs go live.

-This is performed using the [project management tool][ref-account-waldur]
+This is currently performed using the [project management tool][ref-account-ump].

 Once invited to a project, you will receive an email, which you can need to create an account and configure [multi-factor authentication][ref-mfa] (MFA).